 The University published its first strategic plan for diversity in 2010 (Diversity Plan Steering Committee, 2010).
 The core of the plan included a set of recommendations in six categories.
 They were a) leadership, b) climate, c) recruitment and retention, d) education, e) research and scholarship, and f) community engagement (see Appendices for a copy of the 2010 Diversity Plan).
-The Diversity Plan triggered the creation of the position of CDO, but the first hire was made as an associate vice president reporting directly to the provost rather than the recommendation of the 2010 Diversity Plan for the CDO to be a vice president reporting directly to the president (p.
-14).
-President Loh has recently announced the elevation of the CDO to the level of vice president along with new resources to support the Office of Diversity and Inclusion.
+The Diversity Plan triggered the creation of the position of CDO, but the first hire was made as an associate vice president reporting directly to the provost rather than the recommendation of the 2010 Diversity Plan for the CDO to be a vice president reporting directly to the president reporting directly to the elevation of the CDO to the level of vice president along with new resources to support the Office of Diversity and Inclusion.